Sjoerd82/defender-headunit/doc/protocol.md

 In this example "flask" is the unique* application identifier.
 The flask application can setup a subscription for "/data/flask/", the number can be an iterator to route back the received data to it's intended target.

+# Modes

+Modes can be used as global boolean states, a mode can thus either be True or False.
+Modes may be grouped in mode sets.
+Per mode set only one mode may be True at a time.

 # Data